 Don’t stress over it too much

-Stress is one common factor that indirectly contributes to the formation of acne, therefore, as I already mentioned before – it is important to keep your mental health in the best condition possible.
+Stress is a common factor that indirectly contributes to acne, therefore, as I already mentioned before – it is important to keep your mental health in the best condition possible.

 As annoying as it possibly sounds, try not to stress over it too much because paying too much negative attention to it will only make the problem bigger in your eyes.